Avinay02/TalkingAvatar/README.md

 Overview
-The Talking Photo Application is an innovative web app that allows users to upload a static photo and convert it into a talking avatar.
-The app lets users input text, which is then converted into speech and synchronized with the photo.
-The app supports multiple languages and provides an engaging way to turn static images into dynamic, talking photos.
+The Talking Photo Application is an innovative web app that allows users to upload a static photo and convert it into a talking avatar. provides an engaging way to turn static images into dynamic, talking photos.

 Features
 Upload a photo: Users can upload their own image.